 The Child and Dependent Care Credit may be reduced if you receive tax-free dependent care benefits from your employer.

 Medical expenses can be deductible if they exceed 7.5% of your adjusted gross income.
 The out-of-pocket cost of the hospital stay to birth your baby and related care counts as medical expenses, but mothers are surprised to find out that the cost of breast pumps and lactation supplies are medical expenses as well.
 These expenses may help you get over that 7.5% hump.
 To qualify for this deduction, you will need to itemize deductions instead of claiming the standard deduction.

 Working taxpayers with a child can claim a credit for qualified child care expenses.

 Additional tax breaks can be claimed if the following apply:

 - You qualify for the Earned Income Tax Credit.

-- Gifts (in money or property) from grandparents and other relatives are tax free to you and your child.
+- Gifts (in money or property) from friends, grandparents and other relatives are income tax free to you and your child.

 - You participate in a qualified tuition program (QTP, also called “a 529 plan”) offered by your state.
-While there is no immediate federal tax break, earnings in the account grow tax free and you may get a state deduction or credit for your contributions.
+QTPs allow you to set aside money for your child’s future secondary and higher education expenses.
+While there is no immediate federal tax break, earnings in the account grow tax free, distributions used for education costs are tax-free, and you may get a state deduction or credit for your contributions.